paulcalvano/paulcalvano.github.io/_posts/2025-08-17-ai-bots-and-robots-txt.markdown

   </tr>
 </table>

 Some bots choose to identify themselves within the User-Agent string of an HTTP request.
 Others attempt to hide what they are doing, which is one of the reasons why many sites utilize services to block unwanted traffic.
-For this research we’ll focus on robots.txt files, which we can use to evaluate whether site owners are attempting to restrict the AI bots.
+For this research we’ll focus on robots.txt files, which we can use to evaluate whether site owners are attempting to restrict the AI bots based on their advertised User-Agent strings.

-Many AI bots publish their User-Agent strings, and provide guidance on how they adhere to the robots.txt directives.
+Many AI bots publish their User-Agent strings for this purpose, and also provide guidance on how they adhere to the robots.txt directives.
 For example

 * [ChatGPT](https://platform.openai.com/docs/bots){:target="_blank"} advertises themselves as `ChatGPT-User`, `GPTBot`, and `OAI-SearchBot`
 * [Anthropic](https://support.anthropic.com/en/articles/8896518-does-anthropic-crawl-data-from-the-web-and-how-can-site-owners-block-the-crawler){:target="_blank"} advertises themselves as `ClaudeBot`, `Claude-User`, and  `Claude-SearchBot`
 * [Apple](https://support.apple.com/en-us/119829){:target="_blank"} advertises themselves as `Applebot-Extended`

 There are many more AI agents, with more showing up all the time - and not all of them respect the robots.txt files.
-For this research, I’ve used a list of AI Bots generated from the [AI Robots.txt Github repository](https://github.com/ai-robots-txt/ai.robots.txt){:target="_blank"} to determine which robots.txt entries are targeted towards AI services..
+For this research, I’ve used a list of AI Bots generated from the [AI Robots.txt Github repository](https://github.com/ai-robots-txt/ai.robots.txt){:target="_blank"} to determine which robots.txt entries are targeted towards AI services.

 ## User-Agents Referenced in Robots.txt